-GREB was established to fulfill the ethical responsibilities concerning research involving human participants by the standards developed by the Tri-Councils: Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC), and Social Sciences and Humanities Research Council (SSHRC).
-Funding by the Tri-Councils to researchers and institutions depends on compliance with the TCPS 2.
+GREB was established to fulfill the ethical responsibilities concerning research involving human participants by the standards developed by the Tri-Council: Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC), and Social Sciences and Humanities Research Council (SSHRC).
+All research, including that funded by the Tri-Council or industry, requires adherence with the TCPS 2.

-GREB's activities are built upon the guiding core ethical principles of the TCPS 2: respect for persons, concern for welfare, and justice.
+The activities of GREB are built upon the guiding core ethical principles of the TCPS 2: respect for persons, concern for welfare, and justice.
 Applying these core principles is intended to balance the necessary protection of participants and the legitimate research requirements.
-Queen's University researchers and research teams will also uphold relevant institutional and regulatory policies concerning ethical conduct, research integrity, conflict of interest and commitment, including but not limited to, The Declaration of Helsinki - Ethical Principles for Medical Research Involving Human Subjects, International Conference on Harmonization of Technical Requirements for the Registration of Pharmaceuticals for Human Use-Good Clinical Practice Guideline (ICH-GCP), and all Queen's University policies.
+Queen's University researchers and research teams will also uphold relevant institutional and regulatory policies concerning ethical conduct, research integrity, conflict of interest and commitment, including but not limited to: The Declaration of Helsinki - Ethical Principles for Medical Research Involving Human Subjects, International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use-Good Clinical Practice Guideline (ICH-GCP), and all relevant Queen's University policies.

-This ToR and any amendment hereafter require the approval of the VPR.
+This ToR and any amendment hereafter require the approval of the Vice-Principal Research (VPR).